Highway location marker: Netherlands

+Another novel concept on Dutch hectometre markers is that speed limits are displayed on the marker boards when the speed limit is less than the (previous) national default of 120 km/h.

 United Kingdom

+In the UK, driver location signs are placed every 500 m along each side of motorways, and along some other major roads.
+They were first introduced in 2003, and they complement distance marker posts, small roadside posts at 100 m intervals, used for road maintenance and administrative purposes.
+Both types of sign display a unique location number.
+The number is given without units but is the distance in kilometres from a designated datum location for the road.

 Major British dual-carriageway roads have marker posts at 100-metre intervals.
 These posts, which are used for administrative purposes, give the distance in kilometres from some reference point.
 The digits on the posts are not designed to be used by the general public.
 There are no fixed rules for determining the reference points: they may be the centre of a city, an administrative boundary or follow some other rule.
 Marker posts on motorways also have arrows that point to the closest emergency telephone.